Automation in code reviews: dos and don’ts

 A linter is just fine.
 You can trust it to do what it does because it does a basic thing.
 Security analyzers, for instance, aren’t.
 The number of false positives and false negatives they produce can kill your trust in the tool, and it would be tremendous irresponsibility to simply leave things the way the machine presents them to us with a shrug.

-Codacy posted this article a few days ago.
-It tells a story that perfectly encapsulates why testing and automated processes aren't sufficient and will never replace proper code reviews.
+Codacy posted an article telling a story that perfectly encapsulates why testing and automated processes aren't sufficient and will never replace proper code reviews.

 A large political party was developing a comprehensive solution that would be used for their campaign.
 They had a dedicated testing team that ran tests every day on everything they made.